ben-manes/gradle-versions-plugin/README.md

 ### v0.55.0

-v0.56.0 adds the settings plugin and makes it the recommended setup:
+In v0.56.0 the settings plugin is added, and it becomes the recommended setup:

 > [!TIP]
 > Apply `io.github.ben-manes.versions.settings` in the settings script (see